[Originally posted on my Italian blog in 2010, updated for 2025]

 In case you miss the “full sun on the grid” – when the sun is perfectly framed by the skyscrapers- you can always catch the still spectacular “half sun” 😉

-- Tuesday, May 28 at 8:13 pm – half sun
+- Wednesday, May 28 at 8:13 pm ET

-- Wednesday, May 29 at 8:12 pm – full sun
+- Thursday, May 29 at 8:12 pm ET

-- Friday, July 12 at 8:20 pm – full sun
+- Friday, July 11 at 8:20 pm ET

-Best places to see Manhattanhenge:
+9 Best Viewing Spots to See Manhattanhenge:

 While you can technically catch Manhattanhenge from any east-west street in Manhattan, these are the best locations for the most stunning views: